Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 13) **XYZ part is historically inaccurate!**

 &emsp; Yeah could be.
 My sources mostly start at Wikipedia articles, old forum posts, and random people posting videos themselves shooting things.
 Everything I made was based on some picture I saw, which may not have necessarily reflected the majority.
 If you could include some sources for me to throw into my Darktide mod autism folder to review later, I'll try and make an attachment like it.
 Though if it's something like a knob being 2 cm off, you can just edit the mod yourself lol.
-I made a [guide](https://backup158.github.io/Darktide_EWC_Edits.html) for that.
+I made a [guide](https://backup158.github.io/Darktide_EWC_Edits.html) for that.  \
+&emsp; Also keep in mind that the way iron sights work on a screen is not how they work in real life.
+Authentic peep sights are nearly impossible to use in games.

 14) **Can you add XYZ?**